 Frequently Asked Questions

-The NSW Government has announced $260 million to build a sustainable, modern and purpose-built hospital to support the needs of the entire Eurobodalla Shire from Narooma to Batemans Bay.
+The NSW Government is investing $330 million to build a sustainable, modern and purpose-built hospital to support the needs of the entire Eurobodalla Shire from Narooma to Batemans Bay.
 It will deliver high quality, contemporary and accessible care close to home.
 Once completed the new Eurobodalla Regional Hospital will deliver:

 • An emergency department

-• Eight bed Intensive Care / Close Observation Unit
+• An eight bed Intensive Care Unit / Close Observation Unit

-• Mental Health beds for short term admissions, and
+• Mental health beds for short term care, and

 The Eurobodalla Regional Hospital will be established as a Level 4 health facility.